Work with images

 Transform - Use Transform to scale, rotate, or skew your image.

-- Scroll through your options and select a supported aspect ratio for the social network of your choice, a Common Aspect Ratio, set your own custom width and height.
+- Scroll through your options and select a supported aspect ratio for the social network of your choice, a Common Aspect Ratio, or set your own custom width and height.

 - Move the guides on the image to select the portion of the image that you want to keep.